Skip to content

 Omega 6 nutrient fact sheet

-Want to know more about omega 6 fatty acids?
-Then you'll find it here!
-In this article, I will give you lots of useful information about the n-6 fatty acid and its subtypes.
+You want to know more about omega 6 fatty acids?
+Then you will find it here!
+In this article I will tell you a lot of interesting information about the n-6 fatty acid and its subtypes.

-To begin with, I will summarize the basics in a brief profile of long-chain fatty acids and then go into more depth on the topics of intake, daily requirement, importance, overdosing, deficiency and ways to cover the daily requirement.
-You will also find special information for vegans and vegetarians and which forms of food supplements can be useful.
+At the beginning, I first summarize the basics in a brief profile of long-chain fatty acids and then go into more depth on the topics of intake, daily requirement, importance, overdose, deficiency and ways to meet the daily need.
+In addition, you will find special information for vegans and vegetarians and what forms of supplements can be useful.

 Here is in advance a short Overview for you: